-Amanda is accustomed to the rigors of appearing in court.
-Amanda has tried numerous jury trials, and she is experienced in motions practice, having obtained multiple summary judgment dismissals.
+Accustomed to the rigors of appearing in court, Amanda has tried numerous jury trials around the State and is experienced in discovery and motions practice, having obtained numerous summary judgment dismissals.

 Amanda has been a speaker and author of materials on the subjects of government tort liability and employment law, including CLEs sponsored by the Attorney General’s Office.